-Of these, only two are represented at the county level; Commuting Alone, and Commute Time.
-Lincoln County's percentage of workers driving to work alone increased 9% from 1990 to 2007.
-The percentage of workers commuting more than 25 minutes increased 42% from 1990 to 2006 and then decreased 11% in 2007.
+Of these, only two are represented at the county level: Commuting Alone, and Commute Time.
+Mecklenburg County's percentage of workers driving to work alone fluctuated around 78% from 1990 through 2007.
+Workers commuting more than 25 minutes increased considerably from 1990 to 2000, but decreased from 2000 to 2006, and then increased again in 2007.